Cloakworks-collective/dark_armada_v2/README.md

 Step 1: Initiating Planets

 A player picks a co-ordinate, e.g. (3,1), and generates proof that those co-ordinates are within the game universe.
-Once the proof is verified on Mina Blockchain, the merkle map root is updated, and the markle map is stored off-chain.
+Once the proof is verified on Protokit Appchain Runtime, the location hash is stored in the rollup statemap.

 ![alt text](images/initiate.png)